Kratom Use in Athletes

 Kratom leaf and Kratom extracts have been shown to mildly inhibit the body’s ability to feel pain, as well as having mild anti-inflammatory, anti-depressant, and muscle relaxant effects.
 The key word here, is mild (you can tell because I used it twice).
 For me, the painkilling effect of Kratom (I experimented with everything from five grams in a day up to twenty) was on par with over the counter medications like aspirin or ibuprofen.

 From a practical standpoint, taking five grams of Kratom instead of a few hundred milligrams of aspirin, isn’t going to make sense for most people.
-If it simply possessed anti-inflammatory and analgesic properties, nobody would be interested in Kratom.
+But although it has the same pain relieving effect of standard NSAIDS, it

 But again, from a practical standpoint, Kratom probably has very little potential as a “social” drug.
 Dumping a tablespoon of powder in your mouth isn’t really the same as passing a joint, and putting ten grams of powder into capsules can get time-consuming (and takes about fifty 0 gauge caps).
 And let’s be honest, I’m not going to brew the stuff into a cup of tea, although many users opt for that route of administration.